cloudentity/cloudentity-auth-js/README.md

             idTokenName: 'your_org_access_token' // optional; defaults to '{tenantId}_{authorizationServerId}_id_token'
         });

 Note: By default, PKCE authorization flow is used.
-Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityWebAuth (this is not recommended).
+Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityAuthJs (this is not recommended).

 2. To check if there's an OAuth response and parse it: